wanaaaa/ADIfinalProject04/readme.md

 So the user can access it with any smart phone or computer.

 The user can compare prices anywhere that it has cell phone signal.
+##Technologies used
+1. 4 APIes - Walmart, Ebay, BestBuy and Twitter
+2. OKhttp - connecting API
+3. FireBase - to save shopping cart
+4. Picasso - retriving image from server
+5. Recyclerview
+6. Gson - to capture json data

 ## Design Process
-when I desinged it, I focused on readibitly of data.
-This app has many data from 4 APIs.
+when I desinged it, I focused on readibiliy of data.
+This app has much data from 4 APIs.
 Most important things is to deliver the information effectively.
 If too many information in a singles activity, a user may be confused and would not like to read it.
 The twitts messages is placed in other screen to simplify the app.